Karim Benzema: Real Madrid star found guilty of complicity in attempted blackmail in sex tape case - KTVZ

 Benzema had been accused of pressuring Valbuena, who played alongside the Real Madrid star on the French national team, to pay blackmailers to prevent the video from becoming public.

-Benzema, who is currently the top goal scorer in La Liga, was initially suspended by the French national team due to the case but had returned to the national team for Euro 2020.
+The 33-year-old, who is currently the top goal scorer in La Liga, was initially suspended by the French national team due to the case but had returned for Euro 2020.

 Neither Real Madrid nor the French Football Federation were immediately available for comment when asked by CNN.